cometbft/cometbft/docs/references/config/config.toml.md

 | **Possible values within commas** | nodeID (`"abcdef0123456789abcd"`) |
 |                                   | `""`                              |

-The addresses with the listed node IDs will not be sent to other peers, when the peer exchange reactor ([`p2p.pex`](#p2ppex)) is enabled.
+The addresses with the listed node IDs will not be sent to other peers, when the PEX reactor ([`p2p.pex`](#p2ppex)) is enabled.
 This allows a more granular setting instead of completely disabling the peer exchange reactor.